Solace140/Helix-LSCS-Compat/README.md

 This also adds a stat that influences a player's maximum force points, and in-game config for base force points and stat scaling.

-Known issues:
-For hilts and crystals, if both hands have the same item equipped, unequipping one will remove both from the player's inventory.
-For now, unequip both then equip the desired items.

 Documentation:
 [Helix](https://docs.gethelix.co)
 [LSCS lua functions](https://github.com/SpaxscE/lscs_public/blob/main/zz_templates_and_info/useful_lua_functions.txt)